leonardgoeke/Linopy2Plasmo.jl/README.md

 ## Known limitations

 - Binary and integer variables are not yet supported (continuous variables only).
-- `structureIntoNodes!` is the main performance bottleneck (~95 s / 1.6 GB allocations on an 11 k-constraint model).
+- `structureIntoNodes!` is the main performance bottleneck and should be optimized for large models.